transdigiware/blockchain/howto/ibp-console-smart-contracts-v14.md

 - When you are ready to start building smart contracts, you can use the [{{site.data.keyword.blockchainfull_notm}} Visual Studio code extension](/docs/blockchain?topic=blockchain-develop-vscode) to start building your own smart contract project.
 You can also use that extension to [connect directly to your network from Visual Studio Code](/docs/blockchain?topic=blockchain-develop-vscode#develop-vscode-connecting-ibp) and explore the inline tutorials.
 - For a quick tutorial on developing smart contracts, see [Develop a smart contract with the IBM Blockchain Platform VS Code extension](https://developer.ibm.com/tutorials/ibm-blockchain-platform-vscode-smart-contract/){: external}.
 - For a more in-depth end-to-end tutorial about using an application to interact with smart contracts, see [Hyperledger Fabric Commercial Paper tutorial](https://hyperledger-fabric.readthedocs.io/en/release-2.2/tutorial/commercial_paper.html){: external}.
-- To learn about how to incorporate access control mechanisms into your smart contract, see [Chaincode for Developers](https://hyperledger-fabric.readthedocs.io/en/release-2.2/chaincode4ade.html#chaincode-access-control){: external}.
+- To learn about how to incorporate access control mechanisms into your smart contract, see [Chaincode for Developers](https://hyperledger-fabric.readthedocs.io/en/release-1.4/chaincode4ade.html#chaincode-access-control){: external}.

 Because Fabric v2.x peers do not have a "shim" (the external dependencies that allowed smart contracts to run on earlier versions of Fabric), you will have to vendor the shim and then repackage any smart contracts written in Golang (Go) that you installed on peers deployed using the 1.4.x Fabric image.
 Without this vendoring and repackaging, the smart contract will not run on a peer using a Fabric 2.x image.
 You will not need to do this on smart contracts that are written in Java or Node.js, nor for smart contracts written and packaged using the 2.0 package.
 See [Vendoring smart contracts](#ibp-console-smart-contracts-write-package-vendor) for details.
 {: important}

-When you are ready to deploy your smart contract to the {{site.data.keyword.blockchainfull_notm}} platform, the smart contract must be packaged into `.cds` format.
+When you are ready to install and instantiate your smart contract to the {{site.data.keyword.blockchainfull_notm}} platform, the smart contract must be packaged into `.cds` format.
 For more information, see [Packaging smart contracts](/docs/blockchain?topic=blockchain-develop-vscode#packaging-a-smart-contract).
 Alternatively, you can use peer CLI commands to build the package.
 For v1.4.x commands, see [1.4.x peer CLI commands](https://hyperledger-fabric.readthedocs.io/en/release-2.2/commands/peerchaincode.html#peer-chaincode-package){: external}.

 ### Vendoring smart contracts
 {: #ibp-console-smart-contracts-write-package-vendor}